brycerairden/frontend-nanodegree-arcade-game/README.md

-# Memory Game Project
+# Arcade Clone Project
-Memory Game matching pairs of cards, built by Bryce Rairden, with a gaming theme.
+A frogger clone, built by Bryce Rairden, for the Udacity Front End Developer Nanodegree.

 ## Table of Contents